notacoder-dz/SwiftDock/README.md

 However, the destination folders in the source code could be modified to accomodate the users' needs.

+*The "SwiftDock.bat" file is designed to execute docking using default grid box coordinates.
+To perform blind docking or site-specific docking, integrate the 'Additional Script for Blind Docking' into the main code (see the additional script for details).

-*If you use this software in your research, please cite our article:
+If you use this software in your research, please cite our article:

 Billel Larbaoui, Rafik Menad, Single-click molecular docking via SwiftDock: A new virtual screening tool using AutoDock4, Computational and Structural Biotechnology Reports, Volume 1, 2024, 100017, ISSN 2950-3639, https://doi.org/10.1016/j.csbr.2024.100017. (https://www.sciencedirect.com/science/article/pii/S2950363924000176)

-*If you encounter any issues or have questions about the software, feel free to contact us at: billel.larbaoui@univ-bejaia.dz
+*If you encounter any issues or have questions about the software, feel free to contact us at: bilellarbaoui@gmail.com or menadrafik@gmail.com